sut-ai/notes/notebooks/21_reinforcement_learning/index.md

 <div id='Definition'/>

-**Definition:** In this method, the agent executes a sequence of trials or runs (sequences of state-action transitions that continue until the agent reaches the terminal state).
+**Definition:** In this method, the agent executes a sequence of trials.
 Each trial gives a sample value and the agent estimates the utility based on the samples values.
 This can be calculated as running averages of sample values.

 * **Direct utility estimation (model-free)**